oferei/sublime-unity-completions/README.md

 ![pscast](http://oferei.github.io/sublime-unity-completions/complete-pscast.png)

-Notice that functions may appear multiple times if they have different definitions.
+Notice that functions may appear multiple times if they have several definitions.
-There is no room in the pop-up window for parameters types, only names.
+They can be distinguished by the parameter names.
+(The pop-up is too small to include the types...)

 Once you select a _function_ completion, a full snippet will be inserted, including the parameter types, names and default values: